3D Secure

 Some subscriptions have a variable charge based on usage.
 These types of transactions are usually considered merchant‑initiated transactions.
 These are exempt from PSD2 and SCA requirements.

 Payments made with a card on file when the customer is not present in the checkout flow may qualify as merchant‑initiated transactions.
-These payments fall outside the scope of SCA but ultimately the issuing bank must decide if SCA is needed for the transaction.
+These payments fall outside the scope of SCA; however, ultimately the issuing bank must decide if SCA is needed for the transaction.

 👍